junh1024/junh1024-Documents/KC/Anime characters that look like KC ships.md

 Part 2
 ---
-* https://myanimelist.net/character/6499/Nagi This is Murakumo.
+* https://myanimelist.net/character/6499/Nagi from Kannagi is Murakumo.
 She even has tied bangs & a staff.
 Behavior unknown.
 The OP "approximately" sounds like [this](https://hearthis.at/junh1024/kan-imas/) (my mashup)
-* https://myanimelist.net/character/106863/Rino_Endou from jinsei looks like Ooyodo.
-She's shy.
+Ayaka GI Murakumo
 * https://myanimelist.net/character/74081/Megumi_Amatsuka from GJ-bu looks like Abruzzi (she has her hair down in only 1 ep so you don't see it)
-* https://myanimelist.net/character/38538/Eucliwood_Hellscythe from Zombie Desk car looks like Hibiki.
+* https://myanimelist.net/character/38538/Eucliwood_Hellscythe from Zombie Desk Car looks like Hibiki.
 Also a cool temperament.
 * https://myanimelist.net/character/5504/Haruka_Minami looks like Haruna, just imagine her hair as black.
 Also dere.
 * https://myanimelist.net/character/37212/Minko_Tsurugi/pictures This is your Akebono.
-A real tsun.
+A real tsun. https://i.pinimg.com/originals/7c/34/17/7c3417c6b0c38ef2a20c9a8d1217a0c0.jpg  https://cdn.myanimelist.net/images/characters/9/113587.jpg
 * https://mashiroirosymphony.fandom.com/wiki/Miu_Amaha This is your Shoukaku.
 Yes she has a headband but not white hair, but it's what's inside that matters - she's a real dere.
 * https://myanimelist.net/character/54727/Ginbei_Haruomi_Sawatari from OniAi looks like Shimushu

 https://old.reddit.com/r/kancolle/comments/er04ie/the_admirals_lounge/ff7jay4/

-People have complained that I didn't include the obvious pair of Izumi Sagiri & Sagiri.
-Yes they both have grey hair, but that's it.
-Their temperament is different.
-Sagiri is a tsun but Izumi is not.

 Part 3
 ---